Bathroom bill: Arizona

 A 2013 proposed amendment to Arizona bill S.B.
 1432 would have allowed police to demand identification from anyone suspected of using the 'wrong' public bathrooms or showers, meaning the facilities assigned to the sex not matching the sex on their birth certificate.
 If found guilty, a person would have been subject to up to six months in jail and a $2500 fine under a disorderly conduct charge.
 The proposal was withdrawn by its sponsor, John Kavanagh.

 Kavanagh introduced S.B.
-1040 on January 31, 2023 which requires public schools to provide separate accommodations to a person who is "unwilling or unable" to use a bathroom which matches their "immutable biological sex as determined by anatomy and genetics at the time of the person's birth."
+1040 on January 31, 2023, which requires public schools to provide separate accommodations to a person who is "unwilling or unable" to use a bathroom which matches their "immutable biological sex as determined by anatomy and genetics at the time of the person's birth."
 Additionally, a student who encounters a person of the opposite sex in a restroom may have a cause of action against the school and may sue to "recover monetary damages for all psychological, emotional and physical harm suffered."
+Governor Katie Hobbs vetoed the bill on June 8, 2023.

 Arkansas

 HB1156 was introduced by Rep. Mary Bentley on January 17, 2023.
 It requires public schools to provide reasonable accommodation for an individual who is "unwilling or unable" to use a bathroom designated for the individual's sex, where sex is defined as "the physical condition of being male or female based on genetics and physiology".
 A public school may be sued if a student encounters a member of the opposite sex in the bathroom who received permission to be there from the school, and fines may be assessed for superintendents, principals, and/or individual teachers by the Professional Licensure Standards Board.
-The House approved the bill on an 80-10 vote on February 1, 2023.
+The House approved the bill on an 80–10 vote on February 1, 2023.

-SB270 was introduced by lead sponsor John Payton and primary sponsor Cindy Crawford on February 15, 2023 to amend the criminal offense of sexual indecency with a child to include a person "exposing his or her sex organs to a minor of the opposite sex" in a bathroom, or entering a bathroom "that is assigned to persons of the opposite sex while knowing a minor of the opposite sex is present".
+SB270 was introduced by lead sponsor John Payton and primary sponsor Cindy Crawford on February 15, 2023, to amend the criminal offense of sexual indecency with a child to include a person "exposing his or her sex organs to a minor of the opposite sex" in a bathroom, or entering a bathroom "that is assigned to persons of the opposite sex while knowing a minor of the opposite sex is present".
 The penalty for violating this law includes up to a year in jail and up to a $2,500 fine.

 After being pulled back to committee on March 2, 2023 as the result of a speech by Sen. Clarke Tucker, the bill was revised, resubmitted, and passed the senate on March 7, waiting for house deliberation on March 9.